Unable to visit someone in hospital? We can help you stay connected.

 24-hour support for people affected by crime or trauma

 At some of our hospitals there may be volunteers who help patients, visitors and staff in a variety of ways including:

 There are many ways you can make a difference through a role that matches your skills, interests and availability.

 Enquiries for volunteering at Christchurch Hospital:

 Facebook: Christchurch Hospital Volunteers

 If you would like to volunteer at one of our other sites or services, please contact that site or service directly.

-Free public Wi-Fi internet access is available in most Canterbury DHB hospital areas.
+Free public Wi-Fi internet access is available in most hospital areas.

-Which Canterbury DHB sites provide free public Wi-Fi?
+Which Te Whatu Ora sites provide free public Wi-Fi?